Fix squeaking and scraping disc brakes

 If you have ridden fewer than 300 km on your bike, the brakes are not yet fully ridden in.
 In this case it is very probable that the noises will go away themselves if you ride more.

-A common cause for squeaking disc brakes are dirty brake rotors.
+A common cause for squeaking disc brakes are dirty Contact.
 To clean them, take the wheels out and clean the rotors thoroughly with water or a special cleaner from a good bike shop (Image 1).
 Oily rotors need very careful cleaning, however oily brake pads can’t be cleaned and must be replaced.
 In this case, please contact Canyon support directly.
-Contact

 Scraping or grinding noises occur if the brake rotors are not correctly centred between the brake pads.
 This is often because the brake callipers are not exactly centred.
 To fix this, loosen the screws securing the calliper onto the fork/frame, and pull the brake lever.
 With the lever pulled tight, retighten the screws firmly.
 (Figs. 2 and 3).